AegisAI-Dev/0xRootPanel/README.md

 ## ⚙️ Configuration

 The dashboard is configured through a JSON file.
-You can edit it through the Settings page or directly in the configuration file.
+You can edit it through the Settings page or directly in the configuration file (`/app/data/config.json`).

 ### Sample Configuration